wmunsell/ResourceManagement/README.md

 ResourceManagement

-unfortionatly a significant about of information and functionality had to be removed. this application was built for a previous company that i worked for
+unfortunately, a significant amount of information and functionality had to be removed. this application was built for a previous company that I worked for